 In the time since first being treated for these issues, I also came head-to-head with some other problems.
 I had financial issues and declared bankruptcy.
 I also recognized a budding issue with alcohol and decided to become sober.
 I write about those things — and other deeply personal struggles — in this blog, too.
 This blog is about my healing but it’s about more than that: it’s about my journey of recovery of my true self.

-My home for the past couple of years has been a tiny log-cabin like dwelling on a gravel road in the forest.
+My home for the past couple of years until recently has been a tiny log-cabin like dwelling on a gravel road in the forest.
 The forest and being surrounded by nature has aided my healing and I write about that here as well.
 In addition to lots of psychotherapy sessions, writing and all forms of creative self-expression have become important vehicles for my healing — my return to my self — and you’ll find blog posts about those things here, too.